souzatharsis/tamingLLMs/tamingllms/markdown/intro.md

 3. **Testing Complexity**: Traditional software testing methodologies break down when dealing with non-deterministic and generative systems, requiring new approaches.

-4. **Safety and Alignment**: LLMs can generate harmful, biased, or inappropriate content, requiring robust safeguards and monitoring systems to ensure safe deployment.
+4. **Safety**: LLMs can generate harmful, biased, or inappropriate content, requiring robust safeguards and monitoring systems to ensure safe deployment.

+5. **Alignment**: LLMs are next-token prediction models, which means they are not aligned with the user's preferences by default.

-5. **Vendor Lock-in**: Cloud-based LLM providers can create significant dependencies and lock-in through their proprietary APIs and infrastructure, making it difficult to switch providers or self-host solutions.
+6. **Vendor Lock-in**: Cloud-based LLM providers can create significant dependencies and lock-in through their proprietary APIs and infrastructure, making it difficult to switch providers or self-host solutions.

-6. **Cost Optimization**: The computational and financial costs of operating LLM-based systems can quickly become prohibitive without careful management, and optimization.
+7. **Cost Optimization**: The computational and financial costs of operating LLM-based systems can quickly become prohibitive without careful management, and optimization.

+We conclude with a discussion on the future of LLMs and the challenges that will arise as we move forward.

 ## A Practical Approach